 Mentoring programme for students

-Mentoring programme for doctoral candidates and postdoctoral researchers
+Mentoring programme for doctoral researchers and postdoctoral researchers

-Mentoring geared to young researchers aims for offering doctoral candidates or postdoctoral researchers thinking about their career options a mentor who has postdoctoral work experience and is willing to share their knowledge, experience, and views with a researcher in the early steps of their career.
-This is a joint programme of the University of Turku and Åbo Akademi, and the language of the seminars is English.
+Mentoring geared to young researchers supports doctoral researchers or postdoctoral researchers in thinking about their career options.
+Mentors who have postdoctoral work experience and are willing to share their knowledge, experience, and views with a researcher in the early steps of their career are invited to the programme.
+This is a joint programme of the University of Turku and Åbo Akademi University, and the language of the seminars is English.

 Mentoring programme for staff

 All university employees who wish to think about their professional development and hone their expertise can participate in the mentoring programme for staff as mentees.
-The programme is meant for those in supervisory or expert positions.
+The programme is meant for teaching and research personnel and other university staff, and those in supervisory or expert positions.

 Other mentoring programmes